nhansen23/buzzline-03-hansen/README.md

 4. Know how to use the -m (module flag to run your file as a module).
 5. Know the full name of the module you want to run.
 Hint: Look in the producers folder.

-What did we name the topic used with csv data?
-Hint: See the producer code and [.env](.env).

 ## Task 8.
 Start a CSV Consumer

 Follow a similar process to start the csv consumer.